Nachocisss/conecta2/README.md

 # Conecta2
-### Game to play with family or coworkers
+### How to play
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Coordinate game where one participant has a coordinate that only they can see, and with just one word, they must give a clue to their teammates about which coordinate they have in their hands, using as clues the words associated with each row and column.

 (IN PROGRESS)